Churchill Gardens is a social housing community in London. Progressives in the D.C. area are calling for similar housing to be built here.

 The challenge is convincing leaders that social housing is more than a utopian ideal.

 The main difference between social housing and public housing is who's allowed to live in it.

 Since the end of World War II, public housing in D.C. and the rest of the country has been reserved for poor residents, typically black Americans barred from economic opportunity.
-Owned and operated by governments, disproportionately located in high-poverty areas and exclusively available to the neediest occupants, public housing has never had a working financial model, says Peter Gowan, a senior policy associate with the left-leaning Democracy Collaborative.
+Owned and operated by governments, disproportionately located in high-poverty areas and exclusively available to the neediest occupants, public housing has never had a working financial model, says Saoirse Gowan, a senior policy associate with the left-leaning Democracy Collaborative.